 It is intended to complement child protection legislation, school policies and procedures and professional standards, codes or ethics as these apply to staff and other personnel.

-Adopt the Department’s exemplar Child Safety Code of Conduct (below) or develop a Child Safety Code of Conduct specific to your school in consultation with school staff and the school governing authority.
+example child safety code of conduct or develop a Child Safety Code of Conduct specific to your school in consultation with school staff and the school governing authority

-The Standards apply to all organisations involved in child-related work in Victoria.
+The Child Safe Standards apply to all organisations involved in child-related work in Victoria.

-Education and Training Reform Act 2006, Ministerial Order No. 870 provides the framework for how schools will be required to comply with the Standards.
+Ministerial Order No. 870 provides the framework for how schools are required to comply with the Standards.
 Overall responsibility for ensuring compliance rests with the Victorian Registration and Qualifications Authority.

 Ministerial Order 870 specifies the following requirements for schools regarding a Code of Conduct.

 "The school governing authority must develop, endorse, and make publicly available a code of conduct that:

 - has the objective of promoting child safety in the school environment